SPI User Guide

 Single Chip Select Usage Example

 The spi_test command is used to test SPI (Serial Peripheral Interface) functionality.
-It supports initialization and parameter setup, parameter retrieval, and SPI testing.
+This command supports initialization and parameter setting, displaying current parameters, and performing SPI data transfer tests.

-Application-layer configuration must be consistent with low-level configuration; otherwise, errors will occur.
+The application layer configuration must be consistent with the underlying configuration; otherwise, errors will occur.

-Short the MISO and MOSI pins of SPI4 and run the following command:
+Using SPI3 as an example, short the MISO and MOSI pins of SPI3, and run the following command to set transmission parameters:

 D-Robotics:/$ spi_test 2